 TYPE: – Fossils are found in the river and stream beds, which cut through carboniferous rocks.
 You should visit when water levels are low, when collecting will be both safer and more productive.
 Take care as the sides can be quite steep.
 This is not a location suitable for families or children.

 This is not an easy location to visit, as it is very hard to find.
 However, plant remains are found just before the Barren Red Bed, which marks the riverbed.
 The shales above this are rich in fossils, but have been mostly washed away and over collected.

 The area to look for is the riverbank itself.
 The upper shale beds are much less productive and the best beds are the lowest.
 Water levels can also be very high, which makes collecting difficult.

-The Carboniferous Scottish Coal Measures at Annbank are from the Westphalian Stage (aged between the Duckmandian Substage and the base of the Warwickshire Group of the Asturian Substage.
+The Carboniferous Scottish Coal Measures at Annbank are from the Westphalian Stage (aged between the Duckmantian Substage and the base of the Warwickshire Group of the Asturian Substage.
 The latter is demarcated by red mudstones of the Etruria Formation, which lie above the Coal Measures, at the sharp unconformable base of red-beds of late Carboniferous age.

-The rocks at Annbank belong to the Scottish Middle Coal Measures Formation (Duckmandian 310-312 Mya) and the Scottish Upper Coal Measures Formation (Bolsovian to Asturian 307-310 Mya).
+The rocks at Annbank belong to the Scottish Middle Coal Measures Formation (Duckmantian 310-312 Mya) and the Scottish Upper Coal Measures Formation (Bolsovian to Asturian 307-310 Mya).
 The plant remains are found just above the rocks of the Warwickshire Group.